 BY IKENNA ASOMBA

-IF Nigeria’s first indigenous Governor-General and President, Dr Nnamdi Azikiwe, been alive, he would have been 108 years last Friday.
+IF Nigeria’s first indigenous Governor-General and President, Dr Nnamdi Azikiwe, had been alive, he would have been 108 years last Friday.
 Remembered for his leading rolein the fight for the country’s independence and his quest for a pan-Nigerian society, a host of eminent Nigerians did not allow the day to pass without paying tributes to the Great Zik of Africa.

 They congregated at the Nigerian Institute of International Affairs, NIIA, Lagos to celebrate Zik’s 108 posthumous birthday.
 He was born on November 16, 1904 in Zungeru, Niger State.
 Among those who recalled Zik’s virtues and ideals and beckoned political leaders to the late nationalist’s ideals were Prime Minister Baldwin Spencer of the Republic of Antigua and Barbuda and Senator Florence Ita-Giwa.